 Personalized And Pleasant

 From the moment you and your child enter our friendly, modern eye care clinic, you’ll have our focus.
 We strive to develop a positive, open relationship with each patient, and we want to know your child’s health condition, visual needs and unique personality.
 It is important to our Troy, Luverne, Enterprise, and Ozark, optometrist that kids feel comfortable during their eye exam.
 The following information will help to prepare you:

 What Should I Tell My Child Before The Pediatric Eye Exam?

 First of all, it’s important to reassure kids that parents are permitted to stay in the room for the entire eye exam, and young children can be examined on their parent’s lap.

 If your kid is old enough to comprehend, you should explain that our optometrist will display some images, letters, numbers and objects that need to be identified.
 Older children should be aware that the eye doctor may administer dilating eye drops, which could sting mildly for a few seconds and will make vision blurry for a while.

 The specific testing varies depending upon your kid’s overall health condition, vision condition, age and developmental stage.
 We customize every pediatric eye exam to satisfy the requirements of the individual patient.

-Whether you find our Troy, Luverne or Enterprise optometrist most convenient to visit, we administer procedures to evaluate the same visual skills in each office of Family Eye Center.
+Whether you find our Troy, Luverne, Enterprise or Ozark optometrist most convenient to visit, we administer procedures to evaluate the same visual skills in each office of Family Eye Center.
 These skills include: